-In Applicant's response, he admitted the SOR factual allegations consisting of 14 delinquent accounts totaling over \$44,000.
-Applicant's SOR admissions are incorporated herein as findings of fact.
-After a thorough review of the record evidence, I make the following additional findings of fact:
+In Applicant's response, he admitted to all the SOR factual allegations, with comments in extenuation and mitigation.
+Applicant's admissions are incorporated into my findings of fact.
+After a thorough review of the record evidence, including Applicant's 2014 SCA, his statement, and his answer to the SOR, I make the following additional findings of fact: